IBM-Cloud/docs-services/services/PowerAI/bestpractices.md

 {:pre: .pre}

 # Best practices for using the PowerAI IBM Cloud service
-{: #gettingstarted}
+{: #getting-started}

-One of the popular use cases for the PowerAI service is training a deep learning neural network model.
+This guide provides best practices for one of the popular use cases for the PowerAI service - training a deep learning neural network model.
 {:shortdesc}

+## Using a training dataset
+{: #using-training-dataset}

+The best practices outlined here rely on a training dataset existing in an IBM Cloud Object Storage (IBM COS) bucket.
+To learn how to create and upload data to a bucket, see [https://console.bluemix.net/docs/services/cloud-object-storage/getting-started.html](https://console.bluemix.net/docs/services/cloud-object-storage/getting-started.html).

-This document assumes that the user already has the training dataset in a bucket in IBM Cloud Object Storage (IBM COS).
-There are two options to use this training dataset for a training job:
+There are two preferred options for accessing this training dataset for a training job:

-- Download the training dataset from IBM COS into `/scratch` space of the node provisioned by the user to run the training job.
-The training job can then be run after the training data set has been downloaded into `/scratch`.
+- Download the training dataset from IBM COS into the `/scratch` space of the node, then run the training job.
-- Provide the Cloud Object Storage parameters when the user provisions the node to run the training job.
-This will automatically make the training data set visible in `/data` after the node is provisioned.
-The training job can then be started immediately with the training data visible in `/data`.
-Once the training job starts, it will read the training data from IBM COS over the Direct Link via s3fs (which provides a file interface to the training dataset in IBM COS).
-In this case, there is no need to download the training data from IBM COS to the `/scratch` space before the training job is started.
+- Provide the Cloud Object Storage parameters when the user provisions the node.
+This will automatically make the training dataset visible in the `/data` space after the node is provisioned.
+The training job can then be started immediately.
+Once it starts, it will read the training data from IBM COS over the Direct Link via s3fs (which provides a file interface to the training dataset in IBM COS).

 Which option should be used depends on several considerations.
-Using `/scratch` space to hold training data provides the best performance for all training epochs.
-Using the Cloud Object Storage option results in slower performance during the first epoch (from 30% to 80% in our testing), but excellent performance for subsequent epochs.
+Using the `/scratch` space to hold training data provides the best performance for all training epochs.
+Using the Cloud Object Storage option results in slower performance during the first epoch (from 30% to 80%), but excellent performance for subsequent epochs.

+The `/scratch` (SSD-backed) storage in a node should be used to hold training data if one of the following is true:

+- If the working set of the training dataset is larger than 112GB.
+The working set is the amount of data that is actually accessed and used by the training job.
+- If the time to download the training dataset is small compared to the length of the training job, which could take days or even weeks.
+- If the instance does not go away any time soon.
+In this case, it would be more efficient to download the training dataset from IBM COS to `/scratch` once, and then all training jobs can be executed very quickly using that data.

-The Cloud Object Storage Object (COS) option can be used in the following use cases:
+The Cloud Object Storage Object (COS) option works best for the following use cases:

 - If the working set of the training dataset is less than 112GB.
 The working set is the amount of data that is actually accessed and used during training sessions.
 - If the instance will be deleted frequently.
 - If the training jobs are relatively short, which is typical for users experimenting with different neural network models before full training runs.
-In this case, the training data would be made visible to `/data` and the training jobs could start immediately after the node is provisioned.
-The first epoch would be slow as the training data is actually retrieved from the IBM COS over the Direct Link as the training session commences.
-In our testing, the first epoch could be 30% to 80% slower than using `/scratch` for training data.
-However, the second and subsequent epochs would be as fast as using `/scratch` because the training data was already cached locally in `/data` during the first epoch.
+In this case, the training data can be made visible to `/data` and the training jobs can start immediately after the node is provisioned.
+The first epoch would be slower than usual as the training data is retrieved from IBM COS over the Direct Link.

 ## Using awscli to Transfer Data From IBM Cloud Object Storage (IBM COS)
+{: #using-awscli}

-As mentioned in the previous section, the fastest way to download the training dataset from IBM COS into the `/scratch` space of a node is to use awscli.
-In our testing, the training dataset could be downloaded from IBM COS over Direct Link into the `/scratch` space of a node at up to 750 Mbps (many users downloading or retrieving data from IBM COS at the same time would affect this data transfer rate).
+The fastest way to download the training dataset from IBM COS into the `/scratch` space of a node is to use awscli.
+Based on performance tests, the training dataset can be downloaded from IBM COS over Direct Link into the `/scratch` space of a node at up to 750 Mbps.
+This transfer rate may vary based on current service utilization.

 Here are the steps on how to install, configure, and use awscli:

-- If the service credentials for the COS have not already been created, create them as documented here: [https://dataplatform.ibm.com/docs/content/analyze-data/ml_dlaas_object_store.html#createcredentials](https://dataplatform.ibm.com/docs/content/analyze-data/ml_dlaas_object_store.html#createcredentials)
+- If the service credentials for COS do not exist yet, create them as documented here: [https://dataplatform.ibm.com/docs/content/analyze-data/ml_dlaas_object_store.html#createcredentials](https://dataplatform.ibm.com/docs/content/analyze-data/ml_dlaas_object_store.html#createcredentials)
-- Run `aws configure` and give the access key id and secret access key to the COS as created in the previous step.
+- Run `aws configure` and use the access key id and secret access key to the COS provided in the previous step.
-- When using the `aws` command, the endpoint URL is the Nimbix proxy endpoint: [https://us-south-objectstorage.jarvice.io](https://us-south-objectstorage.jarvice.io)
-- Run `aws --endpoint-url="https://us-south-objectstorage.jarvice.io" s3 cp s3://<bucket name>/ /scratch --recursive`
+- Run `aws --endpoint-url="https://us-south-objectstorage.jarvice.io" s3 cp s3://<bucket name>/ /scratch --recursive`.

 The additional flags `--exclude` and `--include` can be used to specify particular files from the COS bucket, resulting in reduced overall transfer time.